THANK YOU

 Yet today, less than 2% of charitable contributions in Australia support environmental causes - an even smaller fraction goes toward protecting our oceans.
 This stark gap underscores the urgent need for targeted, strategic support.

-As proud advocates for UN World Oceans Day, and in a unique collaboration with the Art Gallery of New South Wales, we held our third annual Sapphire Dinner on Thursday, 20 June 2024, at The Tank - a breathtaking iconic venue beneath the gallery.
+As proud advocates for UN World Oceans Day, and in a unique collaboration with the Art Gallery of New South Wales, we held our 2024 Sapphire Dinner at The Tank - a breathtaking iconic venue beneath the gallery.
 Themed "Awaken New Depths," the evening was a celebration of innovation, generosity, and collective action.

-Looking ahead to our 5th anniversary in 2025, we will gather again on Friday, 15 August, to support some of the most impactful organisations in the field:
+Looking ahead to our fifth anniversary in 2025, we will gather again on Friday, 15 August, to support five leading organisations driving marine conservation and climate action across Australia:

 The Great Barrier Reef Foundation